a20351766/udo.1.4.0/docs/source/whatis.md

   transactions

-While many early blockchain platforms are currently being _adapted_ for enterprise use, Hyperledger Fabric has been _designed_ for enterprise use from the outset.
-The following sections describe how Hyperledger Fabric (Fabric) differentiates itself from other blockchain platforms and describes some of the motivation for its architectural decisions.
+While many early blockchain platforms are currently being _adapted_ for enterprise use, Hyperledger UDO has been _designed_ for enterprise use from the outset.
+The following sections describe how Hyperledger UDO (UDO) differentiates itself from other blockchain platforms and describes some of the motivation for its architectural decisions.

-## Hyperledger Fabric
+## Hyperledger UDO

-Hyperledger Fabric is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.
+Hyperledger UDO is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.